Green iguana licking water droplets from a leaf after a rain shower

 The eat a variety of foods such as insects, small frogs and lizards, carrion and fruits.
 They can reach a total length of about one to two feet.

-Ground Snake (Arrhyton exiguus)
+Ground snake (Magliophi exiguus)

-The snakes grow to over a foot in length and eat frogs and small lizards, as well as their eggs.
+Ground snakes grow to over a foot in length and eat frogs and small lizards, as well as their eggs.
 Females lay 6-18 eggs in protected areas such as loose soil beneath logs.

 Blind Snake (Typhlops richardii)